grich89/neoscape/README.md

 Wherever possible, I used css for animation and display of hidden content (see the /scss folder).
 For the main navigation and search menu, I added a small amount of vanilla js to trigger the aria expanded and hidden states along with active classes (refer to js/nav.js for code).

 The page content is served through handlebars.js.
-I created an object of the navigation links and properties and then use handlebars' forEach syntax to loop through each one (refer to js/template.js for the object and index.html for the handlebars template).
+I created an object of the navigation links and properties and then used handlebars' forEach syntax to loop through each one (refer to js/template.js for the object and index.html for the handlebars template).

-Project runs on localhost.
-To run it locally, download this repo and run the default "gulp" command.
+To run the project locally, download this repo and run the "gulp" command.

 ## iii. future improvement
 - seo optimization